At the Immigrant's Table

 I love the simplicity and rich flavors that come with this one-pot dinner, especially during spring, when the days are getting longer but rain is often hitting the window.
 This dish is the ideal blend of savory and sweet, and it captures the essence of the season in every bite.

-And if I'm in the mood for broiled easy teriyaki salmon, I simply skip the risotto and have the fish with a side of green salad.
+And if I'm in the mood for pan-seared easy teriyaki salmon, I simply skip the risotto and have the fish with a side of green salad.
 It's a great meal with a glass of crisp sauvignon blanc!

 Ingredients